-NAICS Code: Enter the 6-digit NAICS (North American Industry Classification System) code.
-You can download a list of these codes from the Business Registration Forms section on the Department's website, www.tax.virginia.gov.
+NAICS Code: Enter the 6-digit NAICS code.
+You can download a list of these codes from the Business Registration Forms section on the Department's website, www.tax. virginia.gov.

-Number and Types of Owners:
+Number and Types of Owners

-- a.
+a.
 Enter the total number of owners.
-The total number of owners should be the same as the number of shareholders who were shareholders during any part of the taxable year (see federal Form 1120S, Page 1, Line I) or the number of Schedules K-1 filed with the pass-through entity's federal return (see federal Forms 1065 or 1065B, Page 1, Line 1). - b.
+The total number of owners should be the same as the number of shareholders who were shareholders during any part of the taxable year (see federal Form 1120S, Page 1, Line I) or the number of Schedules K-1 filed with the PTE's federal return (see federal Forms 1065 or 1065B, Page 1, Line 1).

+- b.
 Enter the total number of owners that are not residents of Virginia.
 If the residency status is not known, enter the number of owners whose address of record is not in Virginia. - c.
 Enter the total amount withheld for all nonresident owners from Line e of each Schedule VK-1. - d.
-If the entity claims an exemption from paying the withholding tax, enter the exemption code from the following list in the space provided.
+If the entity claims an exemption from paying the withholding tax, enter the exemption code from the Withholding Exemption Reason list below in the space provided.

-Entities Exempt from Withholding:
+Entities Exempt From Withholding